matanmarkind/active_standby/README.md

    plain RwLock due to Readers using the active_table.

 The usage is meant to be similar to a RwLock.
 Instead of multiple threads holding an RwLock though and calling read/write, there is a single Writer that acquire a write guard to the tables, and N Readers which can acquire read guards to the tables.
-Some of the inspiration came from the left_right crate, so feel free to check that out.
-We don't implement aliasing, so each table is a true deepcopy of the other.
-We also don't optimize for startup.
+Some of the inspiration came from the [left_right](https://crates.io/crates/left-right) crate, so feel free to check that out.

 Minimizing lock contention also makes batching a more effective strategy for Reader performance.
-Now you can grab a ReadGuard, and handle multiple requests without worrying about starving the writer since it will be able to work on the standby table.
+Now you can grab a ReadGuard, and handle multiple requests without worrying about starving the writer since it will be able to work on the standby table, as opposed to with an RwLock.
 This means multiple requests can be handled without having to relock the active_table.
 Similarly you can batch with the Writer without starving the Readers.

 Creation is done through the Writer, which can then spawn Readers (Readers are clonable).